jones58/typespotting/README.md

 - It took me a long time to start on this project, for days I wanted to perfect my first project or learn just that little bit more Javascript.
 I eventually decided to confront it and set aside some time to work on it.
 - Creative block was a big problem too, I wanted to create something original and fun, but wasn't sure where to start so I did what all designers do when they're stuck - I made a mind map.
 This can be found in the planning folder [here](www.github.com), if you're interested.
   - Moving between different type games online, I found that existing games tended to be split into three categories:
-    - Mutiple choice what font is this game
+    - Multiple choice "What font is this?" game
     - Shoot the font/serif type font
     - Kern/adjust font yourself
   - I made a basic sketch for a what font game where the user types in the name of the font.